shawnweisfeld/RockPaperScissorsBoom/challenges/MoveToAzureSql.md

 ## Prerequisities

-1. [Challenge 4 - Build a CI/CD pipeline with Azure DevOps](./BuildCICDPipelineWithAzureDevOps.md) should be done successfuly.
+1. [Challenge 2 - Run the app](./RunTheApp.md) should be done successfuly.

 ## Introduction